NickGrunert/master-thesis/modules/04_ablation.typ

     The loss of quality, at least numerically, seems to be quite obvious.
     Note that this is the only house in the test data that consists of flat roof surfaces.
     The negative effect of blurring is most likely due to the fact that flat roof surfaces are less likely to have noise inside them, since the non-changing height is less susceptible to calculation inaccuracies.
-    While the score heatmap shows the change to be quite drastic, looking at the truth scores and the resulting segmentations shows the change to be less drastic.
+    While the score heatmap shows the change to be quite drastic, looking at the truth scores and the resulting segmentations show the change to be less drastic.
-    The best truth scores are $0.751, $0.737, and $0.740$, which by far do not represent this trend of decreasing quality.
+    The best truth scores are $0.751$, $0.737$, and $0.740$, which by far do not represent this trend of decreasing quality.

     #subpar.grid(
       columns: 2,